tea-LZL/weathering-with-go/README.md

 - [OpenWeatherMap](https://openweathermap.org/) for providing the weather data API
 - [Gin Framework](https://gin-gonic.com/) for the excellent HTTP web framework
 - [Go Community](https://golang.org/) for the amazing programming language

-## 📞 Support

-If you have any questions or need help, please:
-1. Check the [issues](https://github.com/tea-LZL/weathering-with-go/issues) for existing solutions
-2. Create a new issue with detailed information
-3. Contact the maintainers

----

-**Happy weather forecasting!** 🌈